 Now, we'll see how ARP works when the traffic has to go through a router.
 In the example, 172.23.4.1 wants to send a packet to 192.168.10.1, so that's two different IP subnets.

 You see the sender over there on the left, the receiver is on the right, and we've got a router that is going to route traffic between those two subnets.

 We can't have ARP working the way it did earlier when both hosts were on the same subnet.
-If the sender on the left sends out a normal ARP request for 192.168.10.1, that will go out as a layer two broadcast, and it wouldn't be forwarded by the router.
+If the sender on the left sends out a normal ARP request for 192.168.10.1, that will go out as a Layer 2 broadcast, and it wouldn't be forwarded by the router.

 It doesn't send an ARP request for the final destination, instead, it sends an ARP request for its default gateway.
 The sender at 172.23.4.1 will send an ARP request for 172.23.4.254, which is its default gateway.
 That comes from a source MAC of 1111.2222.3333 of the sender.
-The destination MAC is, as usual, for an ARP request, FFFF.FFFF.FFFF, the layer two broadcast address.
+The destination MAC is, as usual, for an ARP request, FFFF.FFFF.FFFF, the Layer 2 broadcast address.

 In the ARP request, it says it's a request for 172.23.4.25, asking it for its MAC address.
 That will hit everything in the 172.23.4.0 subnet, including the router.
 The router will see it's an ARP request for itself, so it will send an ARP reply.